 However, a mature oak on the south side of the house can change the game.
 Its shade naturally cools the house, reducing reliance on electric cooling systems, a nature-friendly way to cut down energy costs.

 Support for Forest Species

-Similarly, Allocasuarina fraseriana, also known as sheoak, comes from a separate family as well.
-This oak belongs to the Casuarinaceae family that is common in Australia.
+Similarly, Allocasuarina fraseriana, known as sheoak, is from the Casuarinaceae family prevalent in Australia.

-This is an example of the inaccuracy of common names.
-Despite bearing the “oak” name, silver oak, stone oak, and sheoak are not true oaks because they are not in the Quercus genus.
+This illustrates the ambiguity of common names.
+Despite sharing the “oak” tag, silver oak, stone oak, and sheoak don’t qualify as true oaks since they don’t belong to the Quercus genus.